28Protons/ContainerizedDevelopmentTutorial/exercises/004_the_data_dilemma.md

     MYSQL_ROOT_PASSWORD: soopersekret
 ``

 Notice we are passing in an environment variable, and a restart flag.
 The restart option is here for discussion, normally you would use it in  a production environment.
-Let's change that to  "no"
+Let's change that to  "no" and lets start the

-`docker-compose restart`
+`docker-compose up db2`

-if the environment is not already running you can just start normally
+or if the environment is not already running you can just start normally

 `docker-compose up`

+And let's ensure the mysql host is available via service name.
+Notice we're also now using the docker-compose version of exec and running  the ping command directly

+`docker-compose exec app ping mysql`

+We have a new database in the environment in minutes.
+Let's have a look at the full environment.

+`docker stats`

+Docker stats gives us a view of the resource utilization of our container environment.